karinlag/submit_ena/submitreads.md

 ```
 The tags are in this case taken from the [minuimum information required for samples checklist](https://www.ebi.ac.uk/ena/data/view/ERC000011).

+If using the PHE scripts, these values are all to be found in the sample information file.
+I suggest adding collection_date, isolation_source and geographic location.
+Note, before creating the sample XML file, the checksum file has to be made.

 #### The experiment file

 An experiment is in this context a library that results in sequences coming from one or multiple lanes (or equivalent) on a sequencing machine.
 This file contains the necessary information regarding sequencing platform and library protocols.
 The information needed for this file is the following: